miurahr/aqtinstall/docs/getting_started.rst

 Keep in mind that Qt for IOS is only available on Mac OS, and Qt for WinRT is only available on Windows.

-To find out what versions of Qt are available, you can use the :ref:`aqt list-qt command <list qt command>`.
+To find out what versions of Qt are available, you can use the :ref:`aqt list-qt command <list-qt command>`.
 This command will print all versions of Qt available for Windows Desktop:

 .. code-block:: console